JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 (primary examples are [kotlinx.serialization](https://github.com/kotlin/kotlinx.serialization) and [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines)).

-Just like with any other multiplatform library, to add a dependency, refer to a library artifact in the corresponding source set.
+As with any other multiplatform library, to add a dependency, refer to a library artifact in the corresponding source set.

 > `kotlinx` libraries sometimes require a more involved setup, for example, for web targets.